goldmansachs/obevo/obevo-site/src/site/markdown/sybase-ase-notes.md

 SP was originally deployed via isqlto help your decision)if you do the reverse-engineering steps above,

 ### Temp Tables as Input to Stored Procedures
-In Costar, we've had some cases where a stored procedure required a temp table to be populated for running the stored procedure.
+We have see some cases where a stored procedure required a temp table to be populated for running the stored procedure.
 However, to create the SP, we need the temp table created in the first place

 To do this, you can do this in the sp sql file itself, but just remember to add the temp table